 2. Superannuation Binding Death Benefit Nominations

-Where you had previously nominated your former partner as the person to benefit from your Binding Death Benefit Nomination, you will need to notify the Trustee of your superannuation fund as to whom the death benefit will now be paid to following your death.
+Where you had nominated your former partner to benefit from your Binding Death Benefit Nomination, notify the Trustee of your superannuation fund as to whom the death benefit will be paid following your death.

 If you don’t maintain a current authority, the Trustee will make the decision – which may not be what you want.